 After a period of twelve to eighteen months, grant recipients will be expected to:

-- Submit a journal-ready case study that details their work (these case studies will be made available to the University as an internally published monograph).
+- Submit a journal-ready case study that details their work.
+The case studies will be published on our Technology and Learning website.

 - Be available to present their work at Pepperdine's Technology and Learning Faculty Conference or Faculty Speaker Series.